rsanchez/json/README.markdown

 ##### `member_id="1"`

 Specify which members, by member_id, to output.
 Separate multiple member_id's with a pipe character.
+Use `member_id="CURRENT_USER"` to get member data for just the current user.

 ##### `username="admin"`